julienditto/blackjack/README.md

-A fully functional blackjack game in C for CLI.
+A fully functional command-line Blackjack game written in C.